+For fiscal year 2017 and later, alternative facilities revenue is incorporated in the long-term facilities maintenance program.
 For fiscal year 2016 and earlier, certain school districts may choose to participate in the alternative facilities bonding and levy program instead of the health and safety revenue program.
 A district qualifies to participate in the alternative facilities program if the district has:

-- (1) more than 66 students per grade; - (2) either: - (a) over 1,850,000 square feet of space and an average age of building space that is 15 years or older, or - (b) more than 1,500,000 square feet of space and an average building age of 35 years or more; - (3) insufficient funds from projected health and safety revenue and capital facilities revenue to meet the district's need for deferred maintenance repairs, to make accessibility improvements, or to make fire, safety, or health repairs; and - (4) a ten-year facility plan approved by the commissioner.
+- (1) more than 66 students per grade; - (2) either: - (a) more than 1,850,000 square feet of space and an average building age of 15 years or more; or - (b) more than 1,500,000 square feet of space and an average building age of 35 years or more; - (3) insufficient funds from projected health and safety revenue and capital facilities revenue to meet the district's need for deferred maintenance repairs, to make accessibility improvements, or to make fire, safety, or health repairs; and - (4) a ten-year facility plan approved by the commissioner.